-- Numerous instances of water testing not occurring at the right frequency. - More than one water source (where there are more than two) has not been tested.
+- More than one instance of water testing not occurring at the right frequency. - More than one water source (where there are more than two) has not been tested.

 Non-compliance (0 points):

 - No microbiological test results are available. - Last test was done over 12 months ago.